-When you use the SUBSTR function on the left side of the equal sign, SAS replaces the value of the variable with the expression on the right side.
-SUBSTR replaces length characters, starting at the character that you specify in position argument (2nd Argument).
+When you use the SUBSTR function on the left side of the equal sign, SAS replaces the variable’s value with the expression on the right side.
+SUBSTR replaces length characters, starting with the character you specify in the position argument (2nd Argument).

 If you use an undeclared variable, it is assigned a default length of 8.

 - Character-value is any SAS character expression.